MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/3_act_strategies.md

 ---
 ---

-## 🟧 TOOL 3.2 - Using Medical Cases for Deep Learning
+## 🟧 TOOL 3.2 - Medical Cases for Deep Learning

 _**A tool to practice and apply (new) knowledge**_